 The McAlisterville Area Joint Authority is committed to supplying safe, potable water to our customers.
-During the 2014 year, other contaminants not included in the above table were monitored for and the results were "non-detectable", meaning the levels were so low as to consider them unable to be detected by current analytical techniques.
-There were no significant capital improvements made on the water system in 2014.
-Our water is typically a combination of spring water and well water, and all water is filtered by the MAJA's membrane filtration plant.
-If at any time you are not satisfied with the water quality or Authority personnel service, please call us at 463-3434, and we will make every reasonable effort to address the problem.
+During the 2023 year, other contaminants not included in the above table were monitored, and the results were "non-detectable", meaning the levels were so low as to consider them unable to be detected by current analytical techniques.
+In 2023, no water main extensions were added to our system.
+Our water is typically a combination of spring water and well water.
+The majority of the water is filtered by the MAJA's membrane filtration plant with the exception of Well #3, which is not influenced by surface water and is pumped directly into the system after disinfection.
+Due to the improvements to our spring sources in 2021, we are still collecting, treating and providing significantly more spring water.
+This should reduce the amount of calcium buildup seen on your appliances and faucets.
+Also of note is the MAJA's plans to construct additional treated water storage as well as a new well source on Dunn Valley Road.
+This will assist in maintaining flow and pressure during repairs, large leaks and fire protection events.
+If at any time you are not satisfied with the water quality or Authority personnel service, please call us at 717-463-3434, and we will make every reasonable effort to address the problem.
 We are interested in your concerns and want to provide the highest quality drinking water and utility service possible.
-Thank you for your understanding and cooperation with the McAlisterville Area Joint Authority in making 2014 another safe, successful year of providing reliable water and sewer services to the McAlisterville community.